luislavena/mysql-gem/README.txt

 This is the MySQL API module for Ruby.
 It provides the same functions for Ruby programs that the MySQL C API provides for C programs.

-This is a conversion of tmtm's original extension into a proper RubyGems.
+This package is offered as gem for easy installation using RubyGems.
+It wraps unmodified tmtm's mysql-ruby extension into a proper gem.

+Please note that tmtm (Tomita Mashahiro) has deprecated development of this extension and only update it for bug fixes.

-=== Warning about incompatible MySQL versions
+=== Warning about incompatible MySQL versions under Windows

 Mixing MySQL versions will generate segmentation faults.